Bob-586/profiles/README.md

 # INSTALL:
 Download from guthub to /opt/profiles and extract there...

+Next: cd into this folder: /opt/profiles

+Now, as a non-Root USER from a console: ./install.sh

+# If not using the install.sh installer follow these steps:

-# First Backup any changes to these files:
+# First Backup any changes to these files, then remove them:

-rm /home/$USER/.bash_aliases
+mv /home/$USER/.bash_aliases /home/$USER/.old_bash_aliases

-rm /home/$USER/.bashrc
+mv /home/$USER/.bashrc /home/$USER/.old_bashrc

-rm /home/$USER/.profile
+mv /home/$USER/.profile /home/$USER/.old_profile

 # Make links to Bash Aliases: